cxr00/cxr/cxr/sociomathematics/readme/clq.md

 print(a - b)  # UndefinedError
 ```

-An important feature of reduction is that **reduction by any identity is nullifying**.
+An important feature of rejection is that **rejection by any identity is nullifying**.

 ```python
 """